-The following students have received their Ph.D. at Cornell under his direction: Chien-Chuen Wan, David Hayes, Jerrald Swenson, James Howell, Maynard M. L. Chen, David L. Thorn, B. E. R. Schilling, Charles N. Wilker, David M. Hoffman, Timothy R. Hughbanks, Sunil D. Wijeyesekera, Shen-shu Sung, Chong Zheng, Ralph A. Wheeler, Marja C. Zonnevylle, Yat-Ting Wong, Edith A. Chan, Jing Li, Zafiria Nomikou, Kimberly Lawler, Michael Bucknum, Qiang Liu, Hugh Genin, Grigori Vajenine, Gregory Landrum, Abds-Sami Malik, Erika Merschrod, Garegin Papoian, Wingfield Glassey, Ying Wang, Melania Oana, Mihaela Bojin, Daniel Frederickson, Pradeep Gutta, Chinmoy Ranjan, Nicholas Gerovac, Ji Feng, Anne Poduska, and Robert Berger.
+The following students have received their Ph.D. at Cornell under his direction: Chien-Chuen Wan, David Hayes, Jerrald Swenson, James Howell, Maynard M. L. Chen, David L. Thorn, B. E. R. Schilling, Charles N. Wilker, Steve Cain, David M. Hoffman, Kevin Haraki, Timothy R. Hughbanks, Sunil D. Wijeyesekera, Shen-shu Sung, Chong Zheng, Ralph A. Wheeler, Marja C. Zonnevylle, Yat-Ting Wong, Edith A. Chan, Jing Li, Zafiria Nomikou, Kimberly Lawler, Michael Bucknum, Qiang Liu, Hugh Genin, Grigori Vajenine, Gregory Landrum, Abds-Sami Malik, Erika Merschrod, Garegin Papoian, Wingfield Glassey, Ying Wang, Melania Oana, Mihaela Bojin, Daniel Frederickson, Pradeep Gutta, Chinmoy Ranjan, Nicholas Gerovac, Ji Feng, and Anne Poduska.

-Undergraduates working in his group have included over the years Warren Hehre, Stephen Goldberg, Roy R. Gould, Peter Rossky, Karen Goldberg, Robert Weber, Geoffrey Zeiss, Chris Zeiss, Leigh Ann Henderson, Mikhail Velikanov, Lori Rayburn, Jeffrey R. Long, Aliya Courtney, Pooja Pathak, Georgios Markopoulos, Tomasz Jarón, and Thomas Cahill.
+Undergraduates working in his group have included over the years Warren Hehre, Roy R. Gould, Peter Rossky, Karen Goldberg, Robert Weber, Geoffrey Zeiss, Chris Zeiss, Leigh Ann Henderson, Mikhail Velikanov, Lori Rayburn, Jeffrey R. Long, Aliya Courtney, Pooja Pathak, Georgios Markopoulos, Tomasz Jarón.

 Senior visitors to his group have included Nguyen Trong Anh, D. M. P. Mingos, Jeremy Burdett, Paul Dobosh, John Eisch, Clifford McGinn, Victor Tortorelli, Evgeny Shustorovich, Robert Bach, Richard Harcourt, San-Yan Chu, Helga Dunken, Joel Bernstein, Yuansheng Jiang, Yitzhak Apeloig, Debbie Fu-tai Tuan, Daniel Zeroka, Reinhard Nesper, Jingling Huang, Maria José Calhorda, P. A. Cox, John Lowe, Mikhail Basilevsky, Peter Kazmaier, Vladimir Minkin, Gion Calzaferri, Boris Simkin, Maria Matos, Hassan Rabaâ, Donald H. Galván, Sung Hong, Kee Hag Lee, Deborah Huntley, Carol Parish, Valeria Rozenberg.

-Unadvertised, a monthly cabaret Roald runs at the Cornelia Street Café in Greenwich Village, “Entertaining Science,” has become the hot cheap ticket in NYC.
+For many years, a monthly cabaret Roald ran at the Cornelia Street Café in Greenwich Village, “Entertaining Science,” was a hot cheap ticket in NYC.